Renaissance art is known as the rebirth of art. Greek and Roman classical artworks influenced Renaissance art.

 Unlike the ceremony that surrounded the unearthing of the Laocoon statues, the Belvedere Torso was also unearthed in 1523, but there was no ceremony surrounding its unearthing.

-Even though the statue is just of a Torso, Michelangelo admired it immensely.
-He often referred to the statue as his teacher and used copies of the pose throughout his future work, notably in the Sistine chapel.
+Even though the statue is just a Torso, Michelangelo admired it immensely.
+He often referred to the statue as his teacher and used copies of the pose throughout his future work, notably in the Sistine Chapel.

-Listen To Our Podcast About Greek & Roman Art And The Renaissance below or by clicking here.
+Listen To Our Podcast About Greek & Roman Art And The Renaissance by clicking here.

-The Renaissance Influences With Greek And Roman Art
+The Renaissance Influences On Greek And Roman Art

-During the Renaissance, artists began to appreciate the Greek and classical Roman ideals.
+During the Renaissance, artists began appreciating Greek and classical Roman ideals.
 These classical ideals included things such as realism, symmetry, and harmony.

 These classical artistic findings gave the Renaissance artists massive inspiration and even imagination.
-With those important discoveries came a renewed interest in the Greek and Roman Classical forms and art.
+With those essential discoveries came a renewed interest in the Greek and Roman Classical forms and art.

 The Renaissance also showed that the arts could show the physical perfection of both the body and spirit.
 The Renaissance artists tried to show perfectionism in their works of art.

-The Renassicace also showed how strong emotion could be part of the arts.
+The Renaissance also showed how strong emotion could be part of the arts.
 Art subjects were painted to show human emotions.

-There is no doubt that the Renaissance era was a time that was greatly influenced by Greek and Rome Classical arts.
+There is no doubt that the Renaissance era was a time that was greatly influenced by Greek and Roman classical arts.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!